 I used to do all the P90X videos.
 Tony Horton is a great motivator.
 One of my favorite sayings was “If it’s not measured, it can’t improve” (which I found out is a business quote attributed to Peter Drucker).
 You have to figure out a way to take inventory of your goal.
 Just learning to script is hard to quantify, but setting your goal to know 5 commands and how to use them is better.
 Again, using the above example instead of learning to hack better, accomplishing one or two boxes on hack the box is much easier to measure.

-This is probably the most difficult one to determine.
+This is probably the most difficult to determine.
 It can be hard to figure out how attainable a goal might be.
 You have to be honest about your ability to study and learn.
 Only you really know what you are capable of, and don’t be afraid to test your limits either.
 Understand there may be unexpected difficulties, hiccups in your learning process.
-Aiming big is great for
+Aiming big is great for long term goals, but try to make your short term goals more manageable.

 Can you realistically accomplish the goal you set out to do in the time you choose?
 You might have the ability to learn a new programming language this year, but if you don’t have the time than it is unrealistic.
 You have to be real with yourself, and take into account possible unexpected time-constraints.